Police: Mall employee shot man as part of ‘ongoing dispute’

 PINEVILLE, N.C.
 (AP) — Police say a fatal shooting at a North Carolina mall resulted from an ongoing dispute between the victim and the employee accused of shooting him.

 Pineville Police Lt.
-Corey Copley said in an email the employee turned himself in shortly after the shooting Sunday afternoon at Carolina Place Mall south of Charlotte.
+Corey Copley said in an email that the employee turned himself in shortly after the shooting Sunday at Carolina Place Mall south of Charlotte.

-Investigators believe the victim entered the DTLR store and started a fight with the employee.
-Police said the employee shot and killed the other man during the confrontation.
-The victim’s body was found inside the store.
+Police identified the victim as 24-year-old Khali Amir Holmes of Charlotte.
+Investigators believe Holmes started a fight with the employee in the DTLR store.
+Police say the employee shot Holmes during the confrontation, and Holmes’ body was found inside the store.

-Neither man’s name was released.
-Copley said charges haven’t been filed yet, and the investigation continues.
+Copley says charges haven’t been filed, and the suspect’s name hasn’t been released.

 Most Read Nation & World Stories